GTC and Data Protection Policy

 - Newsletter mailings: To send newsletters, we use:

 - Mailchimp from Rocket Science Group LLC, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308, US.
 Your email address will be stored on its servers and used exclusively to send newsletters.
 Information on Mailchimp’s data protection policy can be found here.

 - Remote Support: For remote support of customer’s systems we use TeamViewer from TeamViewer Germany GmbH, Jahnstr.
 30, 73037 Göppingen, Germany.
 Information of TeamViewer’s data protection policy can be found here.

 - Videoconferencing: For videoconferencing with our clients we use:

 - Hangouts meet from Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, US.
 Information of Google’s data protection policy can be found here.

-- And the “Jitsi Meet Service”.
+- The “Jitsi Meet Service” in a branded version.
 This is a video conferencing technology hosted on our own DMD2 servers in Switzerland.
 No personal data is collected in the process.